IMPORT OF NON-HAZARDOUS AND HAZARDOUS SPECIAL WASTE

 Main regulatory references and objectives

-• Basel Convention (March 22, 1989) on the control of transboundary movements of hazardous waste and their disposal, with subsequent amendments.
+• Basel Convention of 22/03/1989 on the control of cross-border movements of hazardous waste and their disposal and subsequent amendments;

-• OECD Decision C(2001)107 on the control of transboundary movements of waste intended for recovery.
+• OCSE C decision (2001) 107 on the control of cross-border movements of waste intended for recovery;

-• Regulation (EC) No. 1418/2007 and amendments, concerning the export of certain waste for recovery to countries not subject to the OECD Decision.
+• Regulation 1418/2007/EC and S. M. I. Relating to the export of some waste intended for the recovery, to some countries to which the OECD decision does not apply.

-There are no specific targets set by the regulations.
+There are no objectives set by the legislation.

 DPSIR